Tonyhrule/StoryGPT/README.md

 ## Overview
-Welcome to Story GPT, an application designed to generate endless stories with just a click of a button!
+Welcome to StoryGPT, an application designed to generate endless stories with just a click of a button!
 Our system builds on a simple multi-agent pipeline that leverages the OpenAI API to expertly craft engaging fictional narratives from scratch.
 These AI agents work collaboratively to generate short stories while maintaining a transparent overview of the story-creation process, providing both the story idea and initial description in addition to the narrative itself.
 ## System Requirements
 * Python 3.13 or higher
 ## Main Components